uboslinux/ubos-docs/sphinx/developers/toyapps/helloworld.rst

    (See also :doc:`/users/firstsite`: use the app name ``helloworld`` instead of ``wordpress``)

+   This will put all the right files in the right web server directories, activate needed Apache modules, restart servers, and the like.
+When this command completes, the app is ready for use.

 #.
 Now assume that a new version of the package is available.
 If the new package is available
    locally, the user can perform a software upgrade of the ``helloworld`` package (only)::